iliavatafov/React---The-Complete-Guide-incl-Hooks-React-Router-Redux-/food-order-react-app/README.md

 <br>

-<p align="center"> A simple food order app, providing users to add products in card and manipulate the count of the order.
+<p align="center"> A simple food order app, providing users with option to add products in the cart and manipulate the count of the ordered products.
 </p>

 <hr>